 Thank you for EVERYONE'S cooperation!
 Show others that you care!

-COVID-19 testing is now readily available in many locations in San Bernardino County, and a complete list of testing sites, hours, and instructions is located here.
+COVID-19 testing is available in many locations in San Bernardino County, and a complete list of testing sites, hours, and instructions is located here.
 Big Bear Lake residents are eligible for testing at any of these locations.

 According to the Centers for Disease Control, people with COVID-19 have reported a wide range of symptoms – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus, and may include: